 “10 Ways to Prevent a Divorce From Ruining Your Finances.” and “What is Your Likelihood of Getting a Divorce?”

 A Word from Gregg Herman …

 Proposed revisions to the Wisconsin Child Support Guidelines are currently circulating.

 For my take on the effect on high income payors, please see my monthly video below.
 For other areas, please read my November column in the State Bar of Wisconsin’s Inside Track.

 I’ll also be co-presenting with Atty.
 Barry Book, Book Law offices, for DCI on “The Cooperative Divorce Trial” at their annual seminar on November 11, 2016 in Delafield, Wisconsin.
 For more information, to visit the DCI Web site.

 Loyal FLU Subscriber?
 Why Not Contribute?

 Do you enjoy this newsletter?
 Then become a contributing subscriber!
-If you hear of an interesting trial court case that deals with famiuly law issues, an interesting article or anything which might be of interest to our readers, please forward it to me via e-mail.
+If you hear of an interesting trial court case that deals with famiuly law issues, an interesting article or anything which might be of interest to our readers, please forward it to me by using this form.
 We welcome all contributions!